KoRn SpIn

 Though maintaining their faithful following is important to Korn, so is success.
 During one of many band meetings at the Tokyo hotel to determine their video concept (keeping it real), their stage design (audience members in cages behind the band), and their Family Values tour rider (a live abalone, a death-metal CD, and a local celebrity), the band receives a four-page printout of radio stations playing Follow the Leader's first single, the death-disco stomp "Got the Life."
 "I can't believe we're finally a radio band," Silveria chirps as he thumbs through the list, giving credence to one metal magazine's assertion that Korn are the "Backstreet Boys of metal."

 Ambition flowing, conversation turns to the selection of the album's second single.
 "Freak on a Leash" is a band favorite and a logical choice, but there's a noisy guitar break in the middle, and radio hates noisy guitar breaks.
 It's during moments like these -- stay true or sell out? our way or the highway? -- that legends are born.
-"Everybody who wants to take the Biohazard part out of 'Freak on a Leash,' raise your hand," yells Fieldy.

 Four out of five Korns raise their hands.
 Davis, the lone holdout, tries to protest, but he's drowned out by Head, who is busy chanting, "I want a bigger house.
 I want a bigger house."
-The motion is passed; on to the next matter of business.
-"Manager," bellows Munky, "get me some coke!
-That's what managers do, isn't it?"

 I've never seen you drink this early," says Davis to Fieldy.
 "YOU ARE fucking nervous."
 Korn is piled in a van, on their way to the Fuji Rock Festival, and for seasoned rock warriors, they don't look too good.
 Davis, for one, has been up since five in the morning writing out his lyrics and trying to memorize them; the band hasn't played in front of an audience in over a year.
-"I threw up this morning," Fieldy grumbles.
-"I took a whole bar of Xanax."

 "My heart's beating 100 miles an hour," Munky yells from the back of the van, "and I can't feel my hands."